 4. Start Affiliate Program

 This is another effective marketing strategy to promote online products.
-In this strategy, you incentivize your existing students, influencers, and content creators for referring your courses to their peer groups and communities.
+In this strategy, you incentivize your existing students, influencers, and content creators to refer your courses to their peer groups and communities.

 This is basically a strategy to encourage others to market your products in exchange for a reward for each successful sale generated through them.
 To learn more about this strategy, you can read our complete guide on eCommerce affiliate marketing.